Nkluge-correa/Tucano/cards/models/Tucano-1b1-mntp.md

 ## Model Summary

-**[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers based on the Llama 2 architecture, pretrained natively in Portuguese.
+**[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers natively pretrained in Portuguese.
 Tucano-1b1-mntp is a text-encoder generated via the methodology proposed in the [LLM2Vec](https://arxiv.org/abs/2404.05961) paper.

 ## Details